 You would have been mesmerized by the city’s elaborate architecture.
 (China’s traditional upturned roofs originated in the Song dynasty).
 Hangzhou’s striking temples, many of which still stand today, were a testament to the era’s philosophical and spiritual diversity.
 As writer Eric Weiner put it, “The blending of Buddhist and Confucian thought yielded a remarkably tolerant atmosphere.”
 Different thought-systems coexisted and thrived.
 Conversation rose to an art form, and as the city became wealthier, art of all kinds became an important part of everyday life.
 While in previous eras, poetry was limited to religious subjects, in the Song era, poetry expanded to deal with every topic imaginable, and poetry competitions were frequent.

 Hangzhou was the site of great creativity.
-In the 11th century CE, the polymath Shen Kuo (1031–1095 CE) invented the magnetic compass.
+In the 11th century AD, the polymath Shen Kuo (1031–1095 AD) invented the magnetic compass.
 He also drew the world’s first topographical map and was the first person to record the process of sedimentation.
 Shen’s surviving notebooks have garnered comparisons to Leonardo da Vinci’s for their breadth.
 Shen’s work spanned topics such as mathematics, astronomy, meteorology, geology, zoology, botany, pharmacology, agronomy, archeology, ethnography, cartography, diplomacy, hydraulic engineering, and finance.
 Shen was also a prolific poet.

-Another intellectual of the Song era was Su Tung-Po (1037–1101 CE).
+Another intellectual of the Song era was Su Tung-Po (1037–1101 AD).
 He was once a governor of Hangzhou but is better known for his art, work as an engineer, and insightful poetry.
 Tung-Po’s poetry reveals a self-effacingly unflattering view of government officials:

 Families when a child is born